- Vitamin A is an antioxidant found in a variety of foods, including leafy greens, liver meats, fish and certain fruits and vegetables.

 Topical Vitamin A for Acne

-Topical retinoid formulations come in over-the-counter serums and creams, as well as in prescription form.
-They be applied directly to papules and pustules to treat existing acne breakouts and prevent future ones.
+Topical retinoid formulations are available in OTC serums and creams as well as in prescription form.
+They are applied directly to papules and pustules to treat existing acne breakouts and prevent future ones.
+They can even help reduce the appearance of acne scars.

 - Dry skin